The New York City Subway: A ludicrous concoction of clashes

 Although air cooling technology was something the subway systems were trying to figure out since the summer of 1905, according to the New York Transit Museum, these attempts were less than successful.
 It wasn't until 1967 that the engineers were able to implement efficient air-conditioning on the New York City subway, much to the collective relief of all New Yorkers.
 At this time, NYCTA became part of the Metropolitan Transportation Authority (MTA), which is responsible for public transportation within the state of New York today.

 The 21st century brought about new features and developments, like the Kawasaki produced R-160 models of 2002, which were based on the proven designs of the R-142A and R-143 subway cars.
-In 2018, the MTA announced plans to buy a new generation of R-type cars, featuring "major upgrades that include a new exterior that boasts LED headlights and interiors with Wi-Fi, USB ports, full-color digital displays, security cameras, door opening alerts, and an open gangway design.
-These new R-211 cars are expected to roll out in 2023."
+In 2018, the MTA announced plans to purchase a new generation of R-type cars featuring major upgrades, including redesigned exteriors with LED headlights and interiors equipped with Wi-Fi, USB ports, full-color digital displays, security cameras, door-opening alerts, and an open gangway design.
+These new R-211 cars were expected to enter service in 2023.

 While NYC awaits its newest train car fleet, it's hard not to think back to IRT's now-abandoned City Hall Station, where the storied history of the city's subway system began nearly 115 years ago.
 Featuring 400 feet of curves, teeming with “stained glass, Roman brick, tiled vaults... brass chandeliers…[and] three panels of glass skylights,” its funny to acknowledge that the skylights are blackened with tar, and the space is shuttered for good.
 The New York City subway system is a master class in absurd contradictions — a ludicrous concoction of clashes that somehow makes the most sense in the world.